ipc-sim/ipc-toolkit/README.md

 [![Build status](https://github.com/ipc-sim/ipc-toolkit/workflows/Build/badge.svg?event=push)](https://github.com/ipc-sim/ipc-toolkit/actions?query=workflow%3ABuild+branch%3Amaster+event%3Apush)
 [![License](https://img.shields.io/github/license/ipc-sim/ipc-toolkit.svg?color=blue)](https://github.com/ipc-sim/ipc-toolkit/blob/master/LICENSE)

 :warning: This toolkit is in an early stage of development.
-If you have any problems or find any bugs please post an issue,
+If you have any problems or find any bugs please post an issue.
+For a complete list of changes, please see `CHANGELOG.md`.

 ## Integrating IPC Toolkit into your project